-MB-107(Ex vivo LV Therapy for Newly Diagnosed X-linked Severe Combined Immunodeficiency (XSCID)) and MB-207(Ex vivo LV Therapy for Previously Transplanted XSCID)
+MB-117 (Ex vivo LV Gene Therapy for Newly Diagnosed X-linked Severe Combined Immunodeficiency (XSCID)) and MB-217 (Ex vivo LV Gene Therapy for Previously Transplanted XSCID)

-In partnership with St. Jude, our XSCID gene therapy programs (MB-107 and MB-207) are being conducted under an exclusive license to develop a potentially curative treatment for XSCID, a rare genetic immune system condition in which affected patients do not live beyond infancy without treatment.
-This first-in-class ex vivo LV gene therapy has been utilized in two Phase 1/2 clinical trials involving two different autologous cell products: a multicenter trial of the MB-107 product in newly diagnosed infants sponsored by St. Jude (LVXSCID-ND) and a single-center trial of the MB-207 product in previously transplanted patients sponsored by the National Institutes of Health ("NIH") (LVXSCID-OC).
+In partnership with St. Jude, our XSCID gene therapy programs (MB-117 and MB-217) are being conducted under an exclusive license to develop a potentially curative treatment for XSCID, a rare genetic immune system condition in which affected patients do not live beyond infancy without treatment.
+St. Jude's first-in-class ex vivo LV gene therapy has been utilized in two Phase 1/2 clinical trials involving two different autologous cell products produced via transduction of patients' hematopoietic stem cells using a predecessor LV vector.
+These cell products were designated MB-107 and MB-207, and the respective Phase 1/2 clinical trials were: a multicenter trial of the MB-107 product in newly diagnosed infants sponsored by St. Jude (LVXSCID-ND) and a single-center trial of the MB-207 product in previously transplanted patients sponsored by the National Institutes of Health ("NIH") (LVXSCID-OC).